stevenfollis/hybrid-workshop/README.md

 		Removing intermediate container 54020cdec942
 		Successfully built ed5f550fc339
 		Successfully tagged  <dtr hostname>/<your user name>/linux_tweet_app:latest

+	> **Note** If you get an error `Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock` run the command with `sudo` at the beginning, ex. `sudo docker build -t ...`

 1. Log into your DTR server from the command line